sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     curl http://localhost:[PORT]/speakers.html
     ```

-11. You will not be able to browse to the web application on the ephemeral port because the VM only exposes a limited port range.
+11. You will not be able to browse to the web application on the ephemeral port because the lab VM only exposes a limited port range.
 Now you will stop the web container and restart it using port `3000` to test in the browser.
 Type the following commands to stop the container, remove it, and run it again using explicit settings for the port.

     ```bash
     docker container stop web